Thin air can reverse brain damage due to mitochondrial defects in mice.

 One such disorder is Leigh syndrome, a rare disease that often appears in the first few years of life.
 The disorder is marked by progressive brain lesions, a loss of motor skills, developmental delays and a failure to grow.
 Most forms of the disease have no proven treatments.

 Yet Mootha and his team had what seems like a counterintuitive idea.
 In 2016, the researchers reported that hypoxia, or oxygen deficiency, actually improves the health of mice genetically engineered to have dysfunctional mitochondria, tiny power-producing organelles.
-Those results, published in Science, were tantalizing, and also raised a number of questions, such as how long these treated mice actually live, and whether hypoxia treatment needs to be continuous.
+Those resultsexternal link, opens in a new tab, published in Science, were tantalizing, and also raised a number of questions, such as how long these treated mice actually live, and whether hypoxia treatment needs to be continuous.

 The new findings answer some of these questions.
 “At a high level, this is exploring the remarkable potential and also the limitations of hypoxia,” Mootha says.